73rd AAPNA International Conference on Ayurveda and Musculoskeletal Disorders: December 20 & 21, 2025

 Stretching Towards the Heavens, Christian Insights into Yoga Therapy:

-Yoga Therapy, an increasingly popular approach to holistic well-being, incorporates various physical and mental practices to promote overall health.
-However, some Christian practitioners have expressed concerns about the compatibility of yoga-Yoga Therapy with their faith.
+Yoga Therapy incorporates various physical and mental practices to promote overall health.
+Yoga therapy is an increasingly popular approach to holistic well-being.
+However, some Christian practitioners have expressed concerns about the compatibility of yoga-yoga Therapy with their faith.
 In examining this topic, it is essential to explore the biblical concept of Chirothesia, which refers to the laying on of hands for healing.

-Surprisingly, Yoga Therapy can be seen through the lens of Chirothesia, highlighting its potential as a healing practice for Christian practitioners.
+Surprisingly, Yoga Therapy can be seen through the lens of Chirothesia, and this highlights its potential as a healing practice for Christian practitioners.
 Christian believers have expressed concerns about Yoga’s origins in Eastern spiritual traditions and its potential conflicts with their faith.

 Product details